cippall/Maxscript/animation-tools/viewport-preview/README.md

     * Click on the script shortcut.
     * A window popup will prmpt for selecting the output folder.
-    * The script will begin creating preview for all cameras in teh scene or only for the selected ones.
+    * The script will begin creating preview for all cameras in the scene or only for the selected ones.
     * Press Escape key to intrerupt the script at any time.

 ## Notes